Charlie Hill: Career

+In the 1970s, Hill earned a spot to perform at Hollywood's famous Comedy Store, a scouting ground for major network TV.
+There, he became fast friends with some of the top comedians at the time.
+Having made a name for himself at the age of 26, Hill received a once in a lifetime opportunity to debut on The Richard Pryor Show.
 Hill's first network appearance was on The Richard Pryor Show in 1977.
 He also appeared on The Tonight Show with Johnny Carson, The Tonight Show with Jay Leno, and made multiple appearances on Late Night with David Letterman.

-Hill was chosen to host for the First Americans in the Arts awards show in Hollywood three times.
-One time, he co-hosted with the Oneida singer Joanne Shenandoah.
-As a stand-up comedian, he appeared in venues internationally and was a regular at The Comedy Store in Hollywood.
+Hill appeared on the Mike Douglas Show and The Merv Griffin Show several times.

 Hill appeared on many television shows, and hosted an evening of Native American comedians on a Showtime special.
 He was the subject of the PBS documentary On and Off The Res' with Charlie Hill (1999), directed by Sandra Osawa.

 Hill was interviewed about American Indian Movement activist Dennis Banks in the documentary A Good Day to Die.

 Hill starred in the 1984 film Harold of Orange, written by Gerald Vizenor.